“If you fail to plan, you are planning to fail.”

-For the second year in a row, cybersecurity is the top concern for more than 70 percent of the IT professionals who took the IBM i Marketplace Survey.
+For the third year in a row, cybersecurity is the top concern for more than 75 percent of the IT professionals who took the IBM i Marketplace Survey.
 This makes perfect sense, considering how many data breaches have made headlines and how cybersecurity has become part of the public discourse.
 But the next survey question was quite surprising.

 The next question asked, “Which security solutions do you have in place or plan to put in place across your IBM i servers?”
 Eight options were listed, and survey takers could indicate whether they had the solutions in place already, planned to implement them, or had no plans to implement them.